-We work out of a backyard studio doing all the design, casting, and finishing of the pieces ourselves.
+We work out of our garage studio doing all the design, casting, and finishing of the pieces ourselves.
 We use three methods to create our pieces: some are carved in wax and then molded, some are drawings that we give depth to on the computer, and 3D print in wax, while some are cast directly from bits of plants.
 We generally work in sterling silver, but also in gold and occasionally bronze.

 While I initiate most of the designs, Cesar pretty much does everything else.
 He was trained as a pharmaceutical chemist, which makes him comfortable with the equipment and technical aspects of casting- the fire and the acetylene torch, the beakers, and temperature gauges and seemingly endless small specific tools.
 Check out this post to see the basics of lost wax casting.